Article 7 min read

 A practical four-step method for digitizing data points from chart images, plus fixes for log axes, multi-series plots, and low-resolution scans.

-To extract data from a graph image, upload the picture into a digitizer, click each data point, calibrate two known values on each axis, and export the resulting numbers as CSV or XLSX.
+To extract data from a graph image: upload the picture into a digitizer, click each data point, calibrate two known values on each axis, and export as CSV or XLSX.
 The whole loop takes under five minutes once the chart is clean.

 This guide is the long version.
-Use it when the chart is awkward — log scales, dense scatter, multi-series legends, a JPEG someone took with a phone — and you need the result to survive peer review or an audit.
+Use it when the chart is awkward — log scales, dense scatter, multi-series legends, a phone JPEG — and the result needs to survive peer review.

 The four-step method

-- Place points on every value you want to extract.
+2. Place points on every value you want.

-DataFromChart implements exactly these four steps as the workflow layers.
-The order matters: placing points before calibrating axes means a misplaced axis only requires you to fix the axis, not re-click 40 points.
+DataFromChart implements exactly these four steps as workflow layers.
+Order matters: placing points before calibrating axes means a misplaced axis only requires fixing the axis, not re-clicking 40 points.

 Step 1: upload a clean chart image

-The clearer the image, the less time you spend nudging points.
-Aim for a PNG of the original figure at native resolution — anything where individual gridlines are crisp at 100% zoom.
+Aim for a PNG at native resolution — gridlines crisp at 100% zoom.

-Crop tightly around the plot area before uploading.
-The fewer pixels of caption, gridlines, and legend, the easier the axes are to calibrate.
-Don’t crop the axis tick labels themselves — you’ll need them visible to calibrate against known values.
+Crop tightly around the plot area.
+Fewer pixels of caption, gridlines, and legend make axes easier to calibrate.
+Don’t crop the tick labels.

 Step 2: place points

-Click each data point you care about.
-Don’t click everything — click what you’ll actually analyze.
+Click each point you care about — what you’ll actually analyze, not everything.

 Zoom in.
-A point placed 3 pixels off on a 600-pixel-wide chart is a 0.5% error baked in before you’ve done anything else.
-Most digitizers, including ours, support panzoom — use it.
+A point 3 pixels off on a 600-pixel chart is 0.5% error baked in.
+Use panzoom.

-If the chart has multiple series, work one series at a time and group your points before moving on.
-This becomes critical at export — without grouping, a 4-series chart becomes one undifferentiated cloud of (x, y) pairs.
+For multiple series, work one at a time and group points before moving on.
+Without grouping, a 4-series chart becomes one undifferentiated cloud of (x, y) pairs.

 When you have hundreds of points